Randy Kraft: 1975

-On January 3, 1975, Kraft abducted and murdered a 17-year-old high school student named John Leras.
+On January 3, 1975, Kraft abducted and murdered a 17-year-old high school student named John William Leras.
 The youth was last seen boarding a bus in Long Beach; his strangled body was found the following day, discarded at Sunset Beach with a foreign object protruding from his anus.
 Drag marks along the beach close to where his body was found suggested that two individuals had carried Leras's body into the water.
 Two weeks after this murder, on January 17, the body of a 21-year-old named Craig Jonaitis was found discarded in the parking lot of the Golden Sails Hotel near the Pacific Coast Highway and Loynes Drive in Long Beach.
 Jonaitis had been strangled to death with a length of string, possibly a shoelace.

 Investigation

-By January 1975, a total of fourteen victims—whose bodies had been found discarded across four separate counties over the previous three years—had been linked to the same killer.
+By January 1975, a total of fourteen victims had been linked to the same killer, their bodies having been found discarded across four separate counties over the previous three years.
 All the victims had been Caucasian males with similar physical characteristics.
 On January 24, homicide investigators from several jurisdictions in southern California convened in Orange County to discuss their progress in the hunt for the unknown killer.
 An FBI profile of the killer was read to investigators, describing the individual as a methodical, organized lust killer of above-average intelligence who exhibited an indifference to the "interests and welfare of society."

 Some investigators believed the murders to be the work of more than one individual, one or more of whom had a military background, as two victims had paper tissue residue in their nostrils, a procedure known to be used in the military to prevent bodies from purging after death.
 The insertion of socks inside the victims' rectums was also theorized to have been intended to prevent purging as the body was driven to the disposal location.
 At this stage, investigators had no solid suspects.